 The hunt for the next Netflix binge never ends so with that in mind, here’s a sling of the best shows to watch on Netflix right now.

-In the mix, you’ll find a good batch of thrillers, anthologies, sci-fi and even a couple of insanely good animated series.
+In the mix, you’ll find a good batch of thrillers, true crime, anthologies and some insanely good historical drama.